 An overall ecological consequence of individual size differences is that per-capita impacts of larger grazers may have greater impact on rocky shore communities at Rio de Janeiro and Lagos.
 Greater grazing rates in these sites would consume larger amounts of biofilm and macroalgae, and influence the settlement and recruitment of key species such as barnacles and mussels (Christofoletti et al. 2011a).
 Barnacle size was correlated with limpet size, and we also observed higher limpet and barnacle densities at northern sites, which may reflect a positive interaction for barnacles with limpets grazing out competing algae (Schiel 2004).
 Barnacle and mussel settlement at sites influenced by the upwelling is affected by cold fronts leading to higher settlement rates during events of downwelling (Mazzuco et al. 2015).
 Another aspect deals with larvae mortality during pre-settlement phase that is lower in eutrophic waters (Barbosa et al. 2016) such as those found in Baixada Santista and Rio de Janeiro.
 Thus, recruitment may be less frequent and pre- settlement mortality higher in northern sites, resulting in larger individuals in northern sites under less intense interspecific competition.

 The positive influence of wave fetch on the abundance of most species was another expected pattern found in this study.
 For the filter-feeders, the increase in hydrodynamics results in higher delivery of food and larvae (Leonard et al. 1998; McQuaid & Lindsay 2005; Dias et al. 2018) and, thereby, higher densities (Burrows et al. 2010; Tam and Scrosati 2014).
 Such mechanisms are likely to explain the higher abundances of the barnacle T. stalactifera and the mussel M. solisianus in more wave-exposed sites, consistently with results reported for the barnacle Chthamalus bisinuatus (Pardal et al. 2021).
-Mid-shore rough filter feeders (T. stalactifera) were larger and more abundant in oligotrophic regions, while fine filter feeders (M. solisianus) were more abundant in eutrophic regions, possibly reflecting characteristics of local planktonic productivity.
-Particulate organic matter concentration was described to be higher close to estuaries (Baixada Santista and Rio de Janeiro, Pardal et al. 2021) which are more suitable for fine filter feeders than rough filter feeders (Dubois & Colombo 2014).
+Mid-shore rough filter feeders (T. stalactifera) were larger and more abundant in oligotrophic regions, while fine filter-feeders (M. solisianus) were more abundant in eutrophic regions, possibly reflecting characteristics of local planktonic productivity.
+Particulate organic matter concentration was described to be higher close to estuaries (Baixada Santista and Rio de Janeiro, Pardal et al. 2021) which are more suitable for fine filter-feeders than rough filter feeders (Dubois & Colombo 2014).
 At the same time, smaller mussels at those more productive sites (Baixada Santista and Rio de Janeiro subregions) are subjected to higher interspecific competition, but also to higher energetic expense affecting growth because of higher feeding rates at polluted sites (Martinez et al. 2019).
 The size of T. stalactifera was not associated with temperature gradient and it agrees with previous work.
 The growth rates of T. stalactifera were similar in sites with different temperature regimes (23.3°C and 19.9°C) at Lagos subregion (Skinner et al. 2007) and that may be true to the studied gradient.
 We did not observe density-dependent relationships or predator effects on barnacles or mussels, but worth noting that S. brasiliensis has cryptic habits and densities observed here may be underestimated even though we pursued the best practices for such multitaxon approach.
 As observed experimentally by Pardal et al. (in press), larger barnacles T. stalactifera suffer higher predation rates by S. brasiliensis, which could collaborate to lower average sizes in southern sites.